 Ease of use & configuration

-We also liked the fact that it’s enough to hover the mouse on most of the advanced settings to see brief information about what they do.
+A positive aspect of Avira Free Security Suite is the fact that it is enough to hover the mouse cursor on most of the advanced settings to see brief information about what they do.
 This helps you understand what the settings do, without having to open the help and documentation files.

 Talking about help and documentation, Avira includes offline Help files, which is great.
 You do not need internet access if you want to read Avira's documentation.
 Avira Free Security Suite also offers easy access to online documentation, frequently asked questions, and even video tutorials about how to improve your security.
 However, email and phone support are available only to paying customers, not to users of Avira Free Security Suite.
 This is the norm for free products.

 Regarding reports, Avira Free Security Suite offers a section called Activity where you can see some text logs, but no visual statistics whatsoever.
 The text logs are, unfortunately, just summaries of what happened on your computer, so if you want details, you are out of luck.

 From a user interaction point of view, we must note that we saw alerts when malware was detected, but also other types of notifications, including advertisements.